WOOF-FM

 WOOF-FM (99.7 FM, "99-7 WOOF-FM") is a radio station licensed to serve Dothan, Alabama, United States.
 The station, established in September 1964, is owned by WOOF, Inc. WOOF-FM is a sister station of WOOF (AM) 560.

-The station's signal originates from a 1021 ft tower two miles (3 km) east of Dothan and reaches Southeast Alabama, Southwest Georgia, and Northwest Florida.
+The station's signal originates from a 1021 ft tower 2 mi east of Dothan and reaches Southeast Alabama, Southwest Georgia, and Northwest Florida.
 This Webb, Alabama, site has been operational since 1985.
-A studio backup in Dothan, Alabama has 50,000 watts on a 320 ft tower.
+A studio backup in Dothan, Alabama, has 50,000 watts on a 320 ft tower.
 WOOF-FM is responsible for the activation of the Emergency Alert System for the 9th area in Alabama.

 Programming

 WOOF-FM broadcasts an adult contemporary format.